catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 In this context, an *assumption* can be any property you think is true about the data.

 Some examples:
-- assumptions about the values: the reported fuel usage in MMBTU is never negative.
+- values are reasonable: the reported fuel usage in MMBtu is always non-negative.
 - relationships are well-defined: data rows that share the same plant ID correspond to the same plant
 - data types are consistent: the "year" column only contains numbers, not words or strings of random characters
 - and many more!